orengine/parcoll/README.md

 - using as low CAS as possible.

-If you have any idea how to make it even better, please let us know (create either issue or pull request).
+If you have any idea how to make it even better, please let us know (create either an issue or a pull request).